 in different words and different examples.

-Whether God exists, then, is to me not in question considering the endless examples of what I hold is proof.
+Whether God exists, then, is to me not in question considering the endless examples of what I hold is proof, or strong circumstantial evidence.

 What is in question to me is: What kind of God do we have?

 “How absurd!” many may say.
 “We have a benevolent God who watches over us.”